schnatterer/scm-manager/docs/en/development/architecture.md

 ### JAX-RS

 With the JAX-RS annotation we define our rest resources.
-Also we use the `@Provider` annotation to extend the JAX-RS runtime outside of the resources.
+Also we use the `javax.ws.rs.ext.@Provider` annotation to extend the JAX-RS runtime outside of the resources.

 ### Legman

 Our event bus is based on legman.
-We use the `@Subscribe` annotation to create event subscriber which listen to events fired by the legman event bus.
+We use the `com.github.legman.@Subscribe` annotation to create event subscriber which listen to events fired by the legman event bus.
 On default the event subscriber class reference is weak which means the java garbage collector will remove it if unused.
 Also on default the subscriber is executed asynchronously.
 Both can be changed by attributes.